devops329/devops/instruction/jwtPizza/jwtPizza.md

 ## Deliverables

-Each of the follow deliverables will take JWT Pizza from a simple program code to an enterprise deployed, resilient, secure application that you can have confidence in.
+Each of the following deliverables will take JWT Pizza from a simple program code to an enterprise deployed, resilient, secure application that you can have confidence in.

 | 🍕 Deliverable                                                                               | Video                              | Description                                                                |
 | -------------------------------------------------------------------------------------------- | ---------------------------------- | -------------------------------------------------------------------------- |